learnk8s/learnk8s.io/src/persistent-connections/content.md

 // Make queries to the clustered MySQL database
 ```

-## Websockets, gRPC, RSockets, HTTP/2 and more persistent connections

 As you can imagine, several other protocols open a single connection at the time and reuse it.